LogoLogo

 About the Trilio Metrics Exporter for Prometheus

 The Trilio Metrics Exporter is installed as a component of Trilio for Kubernetes.
-It is used to export Trilio performance metrics in the Prometheus format, consumable by your existing Prometheus monitoring.
+It exports Trilio performance metrics in the Prometheus format, which your existing Prometheus monitoring can consume.
 The exporter is based on the official Prometheus client library.

-For details on the Prometheus formatted metrics provided by the Trilio Metrics Exporter, check the Exported Prometheus Metrics page.
+For details on the Prometheus formatted metrics provided by the Trilio Metrics Exporter, check the page.

-In this How-to, we'll show you how you can consume performance metrics from the Trilio Metrics Exporter with your existing Prometheus installation.
+In this How-to, we'll show you how to use your existing Prometheus installation to consume performance metrics from the Trilio Metrics Exporter.

 In order to leverage the OpenShift built-in Prometheus instance hosted in the openshift-monitoring namespace, extra permissions will be required for the service account (openshift-monitoring:prometheus-k8s) to pull metrics from the openshift-operators namespace, where Trilio is deployed.